-“It’s a game of patience,” the assistant director of commercialization in Michigan Tech’s Office of Innovation and Industry Engagement explains.
+“It’s a game of patience,” the assistant director of commercialization in Michigan Tech’s Office of Innovation and Commercialization explains.
 “You just try to move the ball forward one play at a time.”

 High-brightness fluorophores are dyes that fluoresce in different colors and degrees of brightness.
 They are used in machines called flow cytometers to detect diseased cells in blood.
 StabiLux’s high-brightness fluorophores can detect those cells in smaller amounts and much faster than has been possible up to now.